 By MARY CLARE JALONICK

-Gabbard, who backed Vermont Sen. Bernie Sanders in the Democratic presidential primary, said she accepted the meeting with Trump over concern that a wing of the Republican Party known as the neocons will grow in influence once Trump takes office in January.
-She said that could push the U.S. more deeply into Syria, where the war now in its sixth year has killed as many as a half-million people.
+She said at the time that she took the meeting with Trump over concern that a wing of the Republican Party known as the neocons would grow in influence once Trump took office.
+She feared that could push the U.S. more deeply into Syria, which could lead to a direct conflict with Russia.